-When riding with a passenger, make sure your rider stays relaxed and mimics the driver's movements.
+When riding with a passenger, make sure they stay relaxed and mimic the driver's movements.
 For example, if the driver looks left through a curve, the passenger should look left through the curve.
 If the driver is leaning into the curve, the passenger should lean into the curve with the driver.
-The passengers body should always work with the driver and not against the driver.
+The passenger's body should always work with the driver and not against.

 Passengers that squeeze their knees against the driver tend to offer support without encumbering the driver's movements.
-When possible, your passenger should attend training with the driver.
+When possible, passengers should also attend training with the driver.

 You should wear normal protective clothes for motorcycling including the following personal protective equipment: